Article at a Glance:

 Alcohol and Flagyl

 Alcohol can interact with antibiotics like Flagyl.
-A commonly prescribed antibiotic, Flagyl treats bacterial and parasitic infections, including those in the vagina, abdomen, and skin.
+A commonly prescribed antibiotic, Flagyl treats bacterial and parasitic infections, including those in the vagina, abdomen, and skin, and it’s available both in pill and gel forms.
 Flagyl is also available in its generic name, metronidazole.

-While some antibiotics are safe to take while drinking a moderate amount of alcohol, unfortunately, Flagyl is not one of them.
+While most antibiotics are safe to take while drinking a moderate amount of alcohol, unfortunately, Flagyl is not one of them.
 Mixing alcohol and Flagyl can cause and worsen side effects.

 Side Effects of Mixing Alcohol and Flagyl